Unique Factors in Litigating the Tanker Truck Rollover Case

 “How much experience do you have specifically driving tanker trucks and not just 18-wheelers?”

-A truck driver’s resume of driving for years can potentially become a strength for the other side when his long time driving experience resulted in a habit of driving vehicles that were not top heavy in a way that is only safe for vehicles that are balanced.
+A truck driver’s resume of driving for years can potentially become a strength for the other side when his long time driving experience resulted in a habit of driving vehicles that were not top-heavy in a way that is only safe for balanced vehicles.

 What’s in the Tank is Important

 Tanker trucks are different from other 18 wheelers in that they carry a liquid cargo.
 Like every truck accident case, an unloaded trailer often has a longer stopping distance than a loaded trailer because it’s own weight helps slow it down.
 This factor determines when and how it is reasonable for a truck driver to brake.
 With most 18 wheelers, this is a simple factor of trailer weight.
 In tanker truck cases, however, weight is only a part of the equation.
 The real questions to ask are: